Master's in Nutrition Requirements

 future terms.
 Updates are published annually in April.

-This program meets the educational prerequisites for professional licensure or certification in
+This program meets several states' educational prerequisites for professional licensure

 In addition to meeting these program requirements, you must also meet the UND School